Visit our Facebook page for posts about this year’s grantees!

 Our funding supports personnel that provide various activities around Richmond including: visits of bilingual authors; a Latino musical performance by the group Sones de Mexico; Dia del Nino, a Children’s Day Celebration; Super Sibling Bilingual Reading program; Corazon Latino youth group and mentoring program; Tennis Youth Group; and a Community Garden.

-Funding is provided to support the position of naturalist to enhance the educational experience at Hayes.
-In the past, we funded the construction of the East Side Tunnel under Elks Road to provide safe and long-term access to 175 acres of their land that had previously been inaccessible to the community.
+Hayes Arboretum serves as natural treasure in the city of Richmond.
+Nature programs, events, and miles of trails engage the community in healthy living and environmental education.
+Funding has been provided to support the position of naturalist to enhance the educational experience at Hayes.
+We also funded the construction of the East Side Tunnel under Elks Road to provide safe and long-term access to 175 acres of their land that had previously been inaccessible to the community.
 Additional hiking and running trails as well as mountain bike trails are now available for public use.

 Established in 1887 on the campus of Earlham College, Joseph Moore Museum is the only regional institution offering regular, free science programming.
 Our funding supports quality science learning experiences, particularly those that promote connections with the natural world, and training for Earlham College students to develop and lead outreach programs through coursework and regular practice and feedback.